MaoZiming/papers/7-datacenter/71-virtualization.md

 *  Cons: poor compatibility, requires OS kernel modifications

 ### Hardware-assisted virtualization: root / non-root
-*  Allow VMM to run in new root mode below ring 0
+*  New hardwares (e.g. Intel VT-x and AMD's AMD-V) allows VMM to run in new root mode below ring 0
-   *  Privileged calls are set to automatically trap to hypervisor
+   *  **Privileged calls are set to automatically trap to hypervisor**
+   *  Removing the need for either binary translation or paravirtualization.
    *  E.x.
 Intel-VT (~2005)
 *  Pros: excellent compatibility
 *  Cons: some performance issues
+*  Rigid programming model: leaves little room for software flexibility in managing either the frequency or the cost of hypervisor to guest transitions.

 ## Memory Virtualization